veselosky/django-commoncontent/README.md

 content.
 You can store any variable for use with your own templates.
 Variables used by the default templates/models can be found on the Admin Documentation page for SiteVar.

-## Images and Media
+### Images and Media

-GenericSite takes advantage of Django Imagekit to manage images.
+Common Content takes advantage of Django Imagekit to manage images.
 Models are provided for storing file metadata including copyright information.

-GenericSite uses presets to produce images in specific sizes as recommended by [Buffer's Social Media Image Guidelines](https://buffer.com/library/ideal-image-sizes-social-media-posts/).
+Common Content uses presets to produce images in specific sizes as recommended by [Buffer's Social Media Image Guidelines](https://buffer.com/library/ideal-image-sizes-social-media-posts/).

-These named thumbnail settings are available:
+These named image presets are available:

 - small: 160x90
 - medium: 400x225